craigmbooth/craigmbooth.github.io/astrophysics/talks.md

   overlay_filter: 0.5
 ---

-Mainly for my own reference, this page contains a list of the colloquia I was invited to give during my time in astrophysics.
+Mainly for my own reference, this page contains a list of the talks I was invited to give during my time in astrophysics.

+**EDUCAUSE Conference 2021**
+*"Equity, Consistency, Humanity: The Emerging Potential of AI to Improve Learning Experiences"* Philadelphia, PA, 27th Oct 2021

 **Yale Center of Astronomy and Astrophysics** *"Feedback and galaxy formation from small scales to large: Insights from extremely large cosmological simulations."*